-When You Specify DELETE as the Disposition
+When you Specify DELETE as the Disposition

 Specifying DELETE as the second subparameter of the DISP parameter tells the system that you want the data set's space on the volume released at the end of the job step.
+If the catalogued data set is a qualified data set, e.g., A.B.C., the system will automatically delete any index levels which become superfluous except the highest index level.
 If the data set resides on a tape volume, the tape is rewound and the volume is available for use by other data sets at the end of the job step.
 If the data set resides on a direct access volume, the system removes the volume table of contents entry associated with the data set and the data set's space is available for use by other data sets at the end of the job step.
 However, if the direct access data set's expiration date or retention period has not expired, the system does not delete the data set.
 You can use the IEHPROGM utility program to remove the volume table of contents entry.